-The Bloomington Fire Department Relief Association Board of Trustees acknowledges the concentration of our duties and responsibilities as an undesirable consequence of our operation.
-For additional oversight of our daily operations, additional checks and balances are in place through our accountant and through Union Bank and Trust, our financial custodian.
+The Bloomington Fire Department Relief Association Board of Trustees continues to acknowledge the concentration of our duties and responsibilities as an undesirable consequence of our operation.
+For additional oversight of our daily operations, further checks and balances are in place through our accountant and through Union Bank & Trust, our financial custodian.